Is it time to declutter the office?

 Here are 15 tips and tricks to declutter the office and better protect confidential information.

 - Clear the desk.
 Place only the items that are needed for daily work within arm’s reach (the phone, keyboard and monitor, lamp, and other essential work supplies).
+This is the best way you can be clutter-free round the clock.

 - Keep personal items organized with a place for coats, and a locked drawer or cupboard for personal items.